-The VIGFC has been a key leader and advocate for a comprehensive Farms to School program for the Virgin Islands territory.
-Since 2012, the VIGFC has worked hand in hand with the Department of Education, and other partners such as the University of the Virgin Islands Cooperative Extension Service to create a plan for and implement farms to school activities within the public and private schools of the territory.
-This includes bringing more local fresh fruits and vegetables into school cafeterias, educating teachers and administrators on creating farms to school curriculum and implementing activities, and educating farmers and producers on the local procurement process.
+VIGFC has been a key leader and advocate for a comprehensive Farm to School program for the Virgin Islands territory.
+Since 2012, VIGFC has worked hand-in-hand with the Department of Education, and other partners such as the University of the Virgin Islands Cooperative Extension Service to create a plan for and implement farms to school activities within the public and private schools of the territory.
+This includes bringing more local fresh fruits and vegetables into school cafeterias, educating teachers and administrators on creating Farm to School curriculum and implementing activities, and educating farmers and producers on the local procurement process.

-A part from education for local farmers and producers on government procurement procedures, VIGFC has also begun the process for hosting trainings for both the Good Agriculture Practices (GAP) and Good Handling Practices (GHP) standards.
-In addition to these trainings, VIGFC intends to continue to build capacity among farmers in the Virgin Islands to build collaborative models of business to ensure financial success.
+VIGFC serves as an educational resource for local farmers and producers on government procurement procedures, and also hosts training workshops for the Good Agriculture Practices (GAP) and Good Handling Practices (GHP) standards.
+In addition, VIGFC intends to continue to build capacity among farmers in the Virgin Islands to create collaborative models of business to ensure financial success.

-As a community based organization, the VIGFC is instrumental in providing education and awareness of food security issues to the general public.
-VI GFC does this through engaging members on social media, speaking at conferences and meetings on the subject, and ensuring that food security and agriculture issues are at the forefront of discussion among policy makers and territorial officials.
+As a community based organization, VIGFC is instrumental in providing education and awareness of food security issues to the general public.
+VIGFC does this through engaging members on social media, speaking at conferences and forums, and ensuring that food security and agriculture issues are at the forefront of discussion among policy makers and territorial officials.

 - The Ridge to Reef Farms received the first local contract to provide fresh vegetables for the school in the St. Thomas school district.

 - In May 2015, the Good Food Coalition partnered with the Department of Education and the United States Department of Agriculture to produce the first Farm to School conference in the territory.
 The conference, entitled “Linking the VI Chain” brought together for the first time educational policy makers, teachers, farmers, producers, and community members to discuss the reality of creating sustainable farms to school program in the territory.